 Historically, most computers have used spinning hard disk drives for permanent data storage.
 Conceptually, hard drives work a bit like old-fashioned record players.
 They contain spinning platters.
 A part called the actuator moves a tiny arm that floats a miniscule distance above the surface of the disk platters.
 The read/write head on that arm magnetically reads and writes binary data concentrically on the disk.

-Those disks spin on central motors, and those motors spin at high rates of speed (thousands of revolutions per minute).
-So there are a lot of moving parts inside a hard disk drive.
+Those disks spin at high rates of speed (thousands of revolutions per minute), so there are a lot of moving parts inside a hard disk drive.
 They’re built to last, but they do eventually wear down and wear out.
-Hard drives can also be noisy and use a fair amount of power – additional reasons to consider an SSD switch especially if you’re a laptop user.
+Hard drives can also be noisy and use a fair amount of power — reasons to consider switching to an SSD especially if you’re a laptop user.
 Spinning hard drives are also more delicate and prone to failure if they’re dropped too hard.

-The biggest difference is performance.
+The biggest difference is performance for most people between HDDs and SSD is performance.
 Replacing a hard drive with an SSD is one of the best things you can do to dramatically improve the performance of your older computer.

-Without any moving parts, SSDs operate more quietly, more efficiently and with fewer parts to break than old-fashioned spinning hard drives.
+Without any moving parts, SSDs operate more quietly, more efficiently, and with fewer parts to break than hard drives that have spinning platters.
 Read and write speeds for SSDs are much better than hard drives.

 For you that means less time waiting for stuff to happen.
 An SSD is worth looking into if you’re frequently seeing a spinning wheel cursor on your computer screen.
-Modern operating systems increasingly depend on virtual memory management, which pages out temporary “swap” files to disk.
-The faster your drive, the less performance impact from this sort of activity.
+Modern operating systems increasingly depend on virtual memory management, which pages out temporary swap files to disk.
+The faster your drive, the less performance impact you’ll experience from this overhead.

-If SSDs are so much better than hard drives, why aren’t they everywhere, and why aren’t more people using them?
-The biggest reason is price.
-The cost per gigabyte, more specifically.
-SSDs are a lot more expensive than hard drives.
-A good 500 GB SSD might cost you $180.
-A comparable hard disk drive with twice the capacity will cost you less than half that.
-SSDs also don’t have the same maximium capacity as hard disk drives.
-If you need to store a lot of data, hard drives may be the only solution right for you.
+If SSDs are so much better than hard drives, why aren’t all drives SSDs?
+The two biggest reasons are cost and capacity.
+SSDs are more expensive than hard drives.
+A good 1 TB SSD might cost you $135.
+A comparable hard disk drive with twice the capacity will cost you about half that.
+SSDs aren’t yet available with the capacity of the largest hard disk drives, though they are getting bigger all the time.
+To store a great deal of data, hard drives are still the best solution.